Gardening for Beginners 🌱 START HERE

 9. Satellite Dish and Antenna Restrictions

 If your HOA is demanding that you remove your satellite dish or TV antennas, you may be able to fight the rule.
-The FCC’s OTARD (Over-the-Air-Reception Devices) rule states that an HOA cannot stop its residents from installing antennas or satellite dishes on their property.
-However, bear in mind that your HOA may be able to limit the size of satellite dishes or impose rules regarding where satellite dishes or antennas can be placed.
+The FCC’s OTARD (Over-the-Air Reception Devices) rule states that an HOA cannot stop its residents from installing antennas or satellite dishes on their property.
+The HOA can, however, limit the size of satellite dishes or impose rules regarding where satellite dishes or antennas can be placed.

 10. Limits on Landscaping